-Installing ESD 4.10 Package
+Installing ESD Package

-The following steps will guide you through the ESD 4.10 Setup/Installation process.
+The following steps will guide you through the ESD Setup/Installation process.

 - i.
-Download the package from www.brtchip.com. - ii.
+Download the package from https://brtchip.com/esd/. - ii.
 When prompted with a download dialog box.
 Click [Save]. - iii.
 Navigate to the folder under which the package files are downloaded. - iv.
 Extract the zip file contents.
-Double click on the executable file EVE Screen Designer 4.10.exe - v.
-The EVE Screen Designer 4.10 Setup Wizard is displayed along with a Welcome message.
+Double click on the executable file EVEScreen Designer.exe v.
+End User information window is displayed.
+Click [Next].

+The EVE Screen Designer Setup Wizard is displayed along with a Welcome message.
+Click [Next].